PTPells/ptpedia/SecondCups.md

 ## How are you preparing these coffees?

 For consistency, all coffees will have been enjoyed via pour over (unless otherwise noted).
-See [Set Up][Set Up] for details.
+See "Set Up" for details.

 ## Set Up